-- Adaptation to climate change - To recognise and encourage measures taken to mitigate the impact of extreme weather conditions arising from climate change over the lifespan of the building (Wst 05)
+Encouraging consideration and implementation of measures to mitigate the impact of more extreme weather conditions arising from climate change over the lifespan of the building.

 The most highly weighted waste issue under BREEAM is Construction waste management (Wst 01) under which credits are awarded according to the benchmarks shown in the table.